 Our school is in the Barossa Council area.
 The Barossa Council has recently relocated from Angaston to new premises in Nuriootpa.
-These new premises include a large, TPS School Context Statement (2019).doc Page 12 modern and well-resourced Barossa Library.
+These new premises include a large, modern and well-resourced Barossa Library.
 There is also a public library in Tanunda, adjacent to the Visitors' Centre.